the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse.md

 1. License your code
     - with a license that allows for reuse;
     - with a license compatible with the dependencies’ licenses
-1. Make sure it is citatable
+1. Make sure it is citable
 1. Write useful documentation*
 1. If the software depends on any sort of data, the data should be available